Orbetello, between sea and … sea

 Orbetello is the protagonist of a long series of historical events.
 Its territory was inhabited since the time of the Etruscans, then supplanted by the Romans who founded the city of Cosa near Ansedonia.
 During the Middle Ages it was part of the properties of the Abbey of the Tre Fontane, then of the Aldobrandeschi, of the Orsini and finally of the Republic of Siena.
 After the end of the Sienese state (XVI century), Orbetello became part of the spanish State of the Presidi.
 In 1707 its territory came under the control of the Austrians, but in 1736 it became part of the Kingdom of Naples.
 In the nineteenth century Orbetello was incorporated into the Kingdom of Etruria first, then into the Grand Duchy of Tuscany, and finally into the Kingdom of Italy.

-Today Orbetello is a renowned seaside resort that can associate its natural beaches, archaeological sites and monuments to its numerous beaches.
+Today Orbetello is a renowned seaside resort able to associate some natural areas, archaeological sites and various monuments to its numerous beaches.

 Guide to visit Orbetello, best places to visit

-The Mulino spagnolo (Spanish mill) is perhaps the best known monument of Orbetello.
-Positioned in the middle of the water a short distance from the coast, it is the only survivor among the 9 water mills that were built by the Sienese and subsequently restored by the Spaniards.
-To admire this pretty mill you have to reach the western end of Orbetello where the dam that leads up to the Argentario begins.
+The Mulino spagnolo (Spanish mill) is perhaps the best known monument in Orbetello.
+Located in the middle of the water a short distance from the coast, it is the only surviving among the 9 water mills that were built by the Sienese and later restored by the Spaniards.
+The mills were arranged in line and thanks to the force of the wind, they grind the flour that the inhabitants of the city needed.
+To admire this graceful mill you have to reach the western end of Orbetello where the dam that leads to the Argentario begins.
+If you are looking for a nice photo, the Spanish mill is definitely the one for you!

 Archaeological Museum of Orbetello

-The Archaeological Museum of Orbetello is located inside the Polveriera Guzman, an interesting rectangular building reinforced by some side towers, built at the end of the seventeenth century.
-The museum displays a large collection of archaeological finds, ranging from the Neolithic to the Roman age, mostly from Orbetello and Talamone.
+The Archaeological Museum of Orbetello is located inside the Polveriera Guzman, an interesting rectangular building reinforced by some side towers which was built at the end of the 17th century.
+The museum exhibits a large collection of archaeological finds, ranging from the Neolithic to the Roman age, mostly coming from Orbetello and Talamone.
+Most of these artifacts were found during the nineteenth and early twentieth centuries.
+Walking through the rooms of the museum you can admire funerary objects from the Etruscan necropolis in the area, votive cabinets, weapons and agricultural tools.

 Address: via Mura di Levante 7